AhmedAbouelkher/omega-docs/content/video/download_video_source.md

 - `expires_in`: The time in seconds until the link expires.

-    > The default expiration time is 30 minutes (1800 seconds).
-You can not request any change right now to this value but you can request a new source url when you need it.

 - `expires_at`: The UTC date and time when the link will expire.

-{{% notice note %}}
+{{% notice info %}}
 The default expiration time is 30 minutes (1800 seconds).
-You can not request any change right now to this value but you can request a new source url when you need it.
+You **can not** request any change right now to this value but you can request a new source url when you need it.
 {{% /notice %}}